Field Mag may receive a minor kickback from purchases made via affiliate links.

 Analog photography today is alive and well, though the cameras most photographers favor have long been discontinued.
-From the professional and commercial photo world to hobbyists and family photographers, film photography is a medium that caters to the young, old, beginner, and expert alike.
+From the professional shooters to hobbyists and family photographers, film photography is a medium that caters to the young, old, beginner, and expert alike.
 (And increasingly, celebrities, too.)

-As film dominated as the main photographic medium for decades, the world of film cameras is vast and can be intimidating, if not confusing.
-And everyone has an opinion on what makes the best film camera—ask a famed fashion or street photographer, iconic documentarian, or even your uncle, cousin, or partner, and you might get different answers from each.
-It seems when one person loves something about a camera, another hates it.
+It’s true, the world of film cameras is vast and can be intimidating, if not confusing.
+And everyone has an opinion on what makes the best film camera—when one person loves something about a camera, another hates it.

-But there is consensus on a handful of film cameras, which have made the below list (and our list of the 10 best point and shoot film cameras).
-The others, well, those have been chosen based on decades of shared professional experience between myself and Field Mag family and friends.
+Yet a handful of film cameras rise above the rest, universally loved, and lusted after.
+This best cameras list includes 35mm and medium format film cameras (check out our best point and shoot film cameras list, too) and dives into these iconic cameras, plus others chosen based on decades of shared professional experience between myself and Field Mag community of professional photographers.
 Scroll down to get to the good stuff.
 Or keep reading for more on why film photography is still relevant today as it was in pre-digital times.

-Modern digital cameras are beasts—so powerful that not only is the cost of equipment intimidating, but the learning curve to use is too.
+Modern digital cameras are beasts—so powerful that not only is the cost of equipment overwhelming, but the learning curve is too.
 The best film cameras on the other hand are paired back and easy to use, or at least intuitive.
-Part of why I think film continues to gain popularity is that a beginner photographer, so long as they understand basic principles of exposure and composition, can take a great photo without needing editing programs or even a computer for that matter.
+Part of why I think film continues to gain popularity is that a beginner photographer with a single roll of film, so long as they understand basic principles of exposure and composition, can take a great photo with a basic film SLR or point and shoot camera without needing Photoshop, Lightroom, or even a computer.

 What is the difference between 35mm and 120 film?